scuzzydude/asimov/asimov.md

 Capitalism is not an unfair system if everybody starts out with the same capital.
 It's more like *Monopoly*, there is a handful of good strategies, but it also depends on a bit of luck.
 Fair enough, that aligns with life in general.
 The problem capitalism has always had is if you start out with more capital, your odds are much, much better.

 The Foundation believes that the power of imagination is distributed throughout mankind equally.
 There are two schools of thought about how that works out.
 One, that every human ever born has within themselves some ability to add tremendous value to the common good of mankind in their lifespan.
 Societies aligned to developing that genius will be more prosperous and equitable.
-Two, it's a sort of DNA lottery, there's a code to unlock and if we want to proceed down a freaky science fiction type path, we'll decode the secret to genius and every baby born will have an allotted slate of genius positive characteristics as long as parents sign over at least 15% of the child's future income to the corporate overlord.
+Two, it's a sort of DNA lottery, there's a code to unlock and if we want to proceed down a freaky science fiction type path, we'll decode the secret to genius and every baby born will have an allotted slate of genius positive characteristics as if the parents sign over at least 15% of the child's future income to the corporate overlord.
 Or you could do it the old fashion way and produce little corporate worker drones.

 Using genius and vanity as a valuation system will give us the data to determine which one of these two futures is coming.
 I think if we follow the first school of thought, we'll have a happier and more sustainable society naturally.
 The twist here, is that while technology might be able to crack the DNA code in only a few decades, I believe that it will take centuries to crack the genius code.
 Not everything that we think is genius right now will look that smart to future generations.
 You think the humans of 2522 are going to look back at us and think we're genius?
 I think my great-to-20^th^ power granddaughter will say something like, *"Those millennial creepies created artificial scarcity in markets where hard working people gambled away their financial futures and good educations, which, for many of them, took multiple generations of hard work and sacrifice to get them there, when they could have, like, you know, just cleaned up the planet and stopped all the fighting?
 Why didn't they just use all that digi stuff Saint Jobs invented to fix all those broken systems?
 Why didn't Siri just fix it already, did their generation piss her off?
 Mom told me it was their generation that invented Hakeemala as a girl's name and I hate it but if I change it I don't get my genius allowance.
 Millennial people, total D-bags."*